MichaelCade/90DaysOfDevOps/Days/day35.md

-## Git - Version Control: The Big Picture
+## The Big Picture: Git - Version Control

 Before we get into git, we need to understand what version control is and why?
 In this opener for Git, we will take a look at what version control is, the basics of git.